lucchesicorey-tech/C.Lucchesi.SpoofV2/README.md

-Gemini said
-Here is a clean, "Chromebook-optimized" tutorial you can paste into a README.md.
-It covers all the fixes we just went through (Node version, Bun installation, and port forwarding) so that other people don’t get stuck where you did.

 🚀 How to Run on Chromebook (No Linux Needed)
 If your Chromebook has the Linux development environment blocked, you can run this project using GitHub Codespaces.
 This runs the code on GitHub's servers and streams the app to your browser.